mandle420/DCS_Standalone_on_linux/README.md

-Thanks to everyone who has helped getting the game running and debugging issues in the [proton issuetracker](https://github.com/ValveSoftware/Proton/issues/1722) and in the Matrix chat: https://matrix.to/#/#dcs-on-linux:matrix.org.
-Unfortunately, workarounds easily get buried there and the OG of this Doc is outdated (I will try to keep this one up to date but I make no promises), so I decided to edit with known, up-to-date methods for getting things to work.
+Thanks to everyone who has helped getting the game running and debugging issues in the [proton issuetracker](https://github.com/ValveSoftware/Proton/issues/1722) and in the [Matrix chat](https://matrix.to/#/#dcs-on-linux:matrix.org).
+Unfortunately, workarounds easily get buried there and the OG of this Doc is outdated
+(I will try to keep this one up to date but I make no promises)
+so I decided to edit with known, up-to-date methods for getting things to work.
 note: This doc will only cover getting the game running via the process I used